Shoddy and Mungo

 The Shoddy Process

-The second process was “willeying”, originally using a toothed “teazer” machine which tore up the wool through many teeth-covered rollers placed one behind the other, to open up the wool…but later using a specially designed “shake willey” machine, with teeth that beat out the dust and dirt and mixed the wools before they were put through the teazer.
-The shoddy wool was then blended with virgin wool in varying proportions…and an American manufacturer commented in 1890:
+The next process was “willeying”, originally using a toothed “teazer” machine which tore up the wool through many teeth-covered rollers placed one behind the other, to open up the wool and make it light and fluffy…but later using a specially designed “shake willey” machine, with teeth that beat out the dust and dirt and mixed the wools before they were sprinkled with oil then put through the teazer.
+The shoddy wool was blended with virgin wool in varying proportions…and an American manufacturer commented in 1890:

 … in some parts of Europe, especially in Yorkshire, manufacturers are enabled to get more poor material into yarn than in any other part of the world, for the simple reason that they are highly skilled in the art of combining.